Stephen Reynolds (artist): Artistic work

 During this time, Reynolds began working as a director and freelance photographer for Getty Images, contributing work to the Obama 2008 campaign.
 He has directed, photographed and edited over 150 music videos, shorts and commercials including over 40 videos for Australian retail giant Cotton On Group.
 In 2006, he wrote and directed the television advertising campaign for the Democratic Nominee for US Senate (NV), and for Jason Carter, the Democratic Gubernatorial candidate for Georgia in 2014.

-He has worked building sculptures for various Disneyland theme parks (LA, Orlando, Tokyo) and recently garnered international acclaim for his installation for Cara Delevingne (the #vaginatunnel) with widespread coverage including Architectural Digest, The Guardian, and a segment on The Late Show with Stephen Colbert.
-Reynolds is currently working on a new series of paintings ('DESECRATION') and sculptural work at his studio in Hollywood, Los Angeles.
+He has worked building sculptures for various Disneyland theme parks (LA, Orlando, Tokyo) and garnered international acclaim for his installation for Cara Delevingne (the #vaginatunnel) which ranked as the third most widely covered artwork in global media in 2021.
+Notable outlets include Architectural Digest, an editorial inThe Guardian, and a segment on The Late Show with Stephen Colbert.